kjvenky/starter-kit-node/README.md

 ## Kafka - Event driven infrastructure

 At the heart of our entire infrastructure we have Kafka to which you can read and write.
+We are using `kafka-node` module for integration.
+Read more about how to connect kafka to our system [here](https://www.npmjs.com/package/kafka-node).

 ## Caching locally within your service